solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 #### Zero Copy

-Okay, so now you can deal with medium sized accounts using `Box`.
+Okay, so now you can deal with medium-sized accounts using `Box`.
 But what if you need to use really big accounts like the max size of 10MB?
 Take the following as an example: